What is Expungement?

 - Collect all of the documentation that must accompany the Absolute Pardon application.
 To access the forms, visit the Connecticut Board of Pardons & Paroles website here: State of Connecticut Board of Pardons and Paroles.

-- Complete the "Application for a Connecticut Absolute Pardon."
+- "Application for a Connecticut Absolute Pardon."
 The application will ask for your name and contact information, family information, criminal history, educational background, military records, employment history, substance abuse and treatment information, and volunteer or charitable activities.

 - Identify three references to complete the "Absolute Reference Questionnaire" forms.
 Credible references may include church leaders, employers, co-workers, and teachers.
 Only one reference may come from a family member who is related to you by blood or marriage.